RidleyB/sen/content/_other/crash/ebb/guild-of-discovery.md

 ### Astral Spire
 The guild's headquarters, known as the Astral Spire, is a grand tower equipped with magical portals and advanced observatories.
 Located near the city's center in the inner ring, the Astral Spire stands as a monument to the guild's achievements.
 It houses the celestial map and the archives, serving as a center for ongoing exploration and a hub for aspiring adventurers.

+{{ image2 }}

 ## Trivia
 - The guild's emblem, a starburst with an open gateway at its center, is a symbol of exploration and unity.
-- The Astral Spire, the guild's headquarters, is equipped with its own Sennite Gatway and advanced observatories, facilitating ongoing missions and research.
+- The Astral Spire, the guild's headquarters, is equipped with its own Sennite Gateways and advanced observatories, facilitating ongoing missions and research.
 - Each successful mission was commemorated with a new star added to the guild's celestial map, displayed prominently in the Astral Spire.
 - The guild maintained a comprehensive archive of adventure logs, artifacts, and maps, which remain a valuable resource for scholars and explorers.

+{{ image1 }}

 {% comment %}
 # Excerpts